Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

 where $\rho$ is a small positive constant and $\bm{\alpha}$ is a weight vector drawn uniformly from the set in~(\ref{eq:parego_weights}).
-Instead of only using the linear second term, the first term with the Tschebycheff norm is added to ensure that we are able to find a solution in the non-convex parts of the Pareto front.
+The second term in the augmented Tchebycheff function ensures to break ties between solutions with the same maximal objective value.
 In each iteration, a surrogate model is fitted on the design with scalarized outcomes $\left\{\left(\lambdab^{(i)}, c_{\bm{\alpha}}(\lambdab^{(i)})\right)\right\}_i$, and the EI is optimized on this model to propose a new HPC.
 ParEGO can easily be extended to parallel batch proposals.
 In order to propose a batch of size $q$,~\citet{horn2015model} suggest to sample $q$ different weight vectors per iteration in a stratified manner.
 New design points are proposed by fitting $q$ surrogates to the $q$ differently scalarized outcomes in the design and optimizing the acquisition function on each of the $q$ surrogate models in parallel.
 One concern with ParEGO and scalarizing-based solutions in general is that the uniformly sampled weights do not necessarily result in the best distribution of nondominated points.
 An advantage of ParEGO is that it can be easily adapted to focus the search on one objective by limiting the maximum weights of the others.